davep/ng2web/docs/index.md

 {% block title %}{{ entry|title }}{% endblock %}
 ```

-The title will be rendered as part of sorts, which will include the title of
+The title will be rendered as path of sorts, which will include the title of
 the guide, the title of the menu the entry relates to, and the prompt from
 the menu that the entry relates to.
 For example:

 ```
 MrDebug for CA-Clipper Ver 1.20.147ß » Reference » Menus
 ```

+!!! tip

+    As a special case, if you pass `None` as the entry `title` will simply
+    output the title of the guide.

 ## Getting help